alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

 1. Copy the [PayAndGuess0](https://github.com/alexhkurz/SmartContracts/blob/main/Tutorial/PayAndGuess/PayAndGuess0.sol) to use in Remix.

-2. Complete the following tasks:
+2. Complete one of the following tasks:

     a.
-Add a function `disburseJackpot` that sends the full balance that the contract holds to whoever calls the function `disburseJackpot`.
+Extend the smart contract so that it remembers who sent money and how much.
+Try alter the contract so that disburse acts as a FILO buffer stack.

     b.
 Change the "doPay" function to add a 1% fee to the amount paid.
 The fee should be added to a new variable "fee".

 	Here are some more options:

     c.
-Add a new function to the contract that allows the payer to guess a number.
-The function should take in a single argument - the guess - and compare it to a randomly generated number.
-If the guess is correct, the payer should receive double the amount they paid.

-    d.
 Write your own or change an existing function.

 3. Develop, compile and deploy the contract to the Ethereum network using Remix Online IDE:
 	a.
 Go to [https://remix.ethereum.org/](https://remix.ethereuorg/)